Process Rate in the Field Medium

 clocks

-There is no global update.
+There is no global update of the universe.

 What process rate means